 Scoring methodology

-How RacketFit turns specs into player-fit scores
+How RacketFit turns specs into buying signals

 Core promise